Prior99/hyrest/docs/tutorial-dependency-injection.md

 tsdi.enableComponentScanner();
 ```

-Nothing more is neccessary.
+Nothing more is necessary.
 Take a look at [TSDI's component scanner](https://tsdi.js.org/docs/en/features.html#component-scanner) for better understanding.